NCPS | Responding to ethical dilemmas - a quick guide!

 It is important to consider how to manage a situation when these principles compete with one another.

-So, what do we do when faced with an ethical dilemma?
+What to do when faced with an ethical dilemma

 When faced with an ethical dilemma, it can be helpful to use a practical, systematic model to help guide the decision-making process.